ya0002/Urdu_HMM_POS/README.md

 Accuracy of tagger with ~5.4 million sentences on a 80:20 split: 90.10 %

 The translated corpus is in `translated.txt`.
+It has ~121 K sentences.

 ### Corpus used
 The corpus used is: